Credit Card Acceptance

 Transaction Life Cycle

 Payment card transactions for card-present merchants have many steps, from initiation to completion:

 - Cardholder presents card for payment to the Merchant

-- The Merchant processes the transaction request through their POS device that goes to the Acquirer (BAMS for UCSB)
+- The Merchant processes the transaction request through their POS device that goes to the Acquirer (Bank of America for UCSB)